Variable Selection in Multiple Regression

 \(R^2\) – Coefficient of Determination

 Wright, Sewall (1921).
-Correlation and causation.
+Correlation and Causation.
 Journal of Agricultural Research 20: 557-585.

 In statistics, the coefficient of determination, denoted \(R^2\) or \(r^2\) and pronounced “R squared,” is the proportion of the variation in the dependent variable that is predictable from the independent variable(s).